 Over time, we all develop driving habits that our driving instructors would not approve of if we were still doing our lessons.
 These happen organically so we all need to do our best to not fall into dangerous habits.
-To help with that, I am going to outline 5 common car habits that could put you at risk.
+This might lead to dangerous driving and consequently injury or death.
+To avoid these worst case scenarios and to avoid a possible lawsuit on your hands, (to see some case results, click here https://vancelawfirm.com/case-results/), I am going to outline 5 common car habits that could put you at risk.

 Accelerating through Yellow Lights

 Sure, it might feel amazing to get that rush of adrenaline from speeding up to get through a yellow light, but often you do not quite make it, and you end up holding up other drivers who actually have the green light.
-This is an awful habit to have and can lead to some serious collisions.
+This is an awful habit to have and can lead to some serious collisions resulting in a car accident lawyer being needed for those who may be injured.
 Some lights are longer than others, so you may think that you have time to make it but you usually do not.
 Be a reasonable driver and slow down, if you see a yellow light and you have the space please stop.
 For your sake and everyone else’s.

 Not Checking Blind Spots

 Blind spots carry a lot of danger with them because if you do not check them one time it can lead to a crash.
 Drivers who do not look have the tendency to start moving over into other lanes and nearly smashing into other cars; this can cause, at the very least, a lot of anxiety and distraction for other drivers.
-It could also lead to a painful car accident.
+It could also lead to a painful car accident and a claim being filed with a personal injury attorney like Valiente Mott.
 Always be sure to not only check the correct mirror(s) when switching lanes, but also glance over your shoulder too to make sure the coast is clear.

 How many times have you been on a motorway and you found yourself behind someone who does not understand how to merge?
 They let car after car zip past them, thinking they are being polite when in reality, they are holding up the flow of traffic.